 Student Group Directory

 All student groups that are funded and sanctioned by the Wesleyan Student Assembly are managed and organized on OrgSync, whose picture is above.
-You may be wondering: what the hell is Absent Toast?
+You may be wondering: what the hell is Absent Toast (it’s our fabulous Rocky Horror Picture Show Shadow Cast–v sexy, v fun)?
 You can find out by using your Wesleyan login to browse all of the groups that are active on campus.
 This centralized system will help you find what you’re looking for, even if you’re not sure what that is yet.

 However, not all student groups are going to be on OrgSync.
 Wesleying, for example, is independent of the WSA since we manage our own fund$, so we’re not on there.
 If you’re looking for something specific and or still having trouble remembering your EPortfolio password, you can always just Google it.
 Putting “student group / activity name Wesleyan” in your search bar will give you decent results.
 Many of the groups’ websites are hosted on the student group server, with sites ending in .stugroup.wesleyan.edu or .group.wesleyan.edu.

 Wesleying also has a page of links that may or may not be helpful in your search.
 (We sort of haven’t updated it in a while?
-I’m working on it.)
+We’re working on it.)
 If you want your student group included in our Links page, email staff[at]wesleying[dot]org and we’ll update it as quickly as we can.
-Soon we’ll be posting a social media directory, which could also help you find what you’re looking for.
+We also posted a social media directory, which could also help you find what you’re looking for.